PerfectFit-project/virtual-coach-main/ansible/README.md

+# Deployment of PerfectFit virtual coach to cloud
+The following describes the current tools and process for deploying the virtual coach to VMs, most likely provisioned via some cloud service provider.

 ## Install Ansible
 First you must install ansible on the machine you wish to administer the servers from.
 This is probably your laptop or other local machine.